(WAR against JAPAN, 1942-45 – continued)

 WAR against JAPAN, 1942-45 (4 of 8)

 By early 1943, the tide in Europe had turned.
-The Germans had lost in North Africa and the chances of Japan linking up to the Germans via the Indian Ocean was ending.
-In the Pacific, Japan was now facing difficulty in supplying its far-flung holdings.
+The Germans had lost in North Africa and the chances of Japan linking up to the Germans via the Indian Ocean were ending.
+In the Pacific, Japan was now facing difficulty in supplying its more distant holdings.
 The battle for domination of the Pacific turned worse for the Japanese in early March, when much of Japan's navy was destroyed in the Bismarck Sea.
 And Allied submarines, most but not all of them American, began a substantial increase in successful attacks on Japanese shipping.

 The Americans decoded a message describing a visit planned by Admiral Yamamoto to the Japanese airbase at Bougainville in the Solomons.
-U.S. military commanders were reluctant to order his assassination, but orders arrived from Washington, and on April 18 Yamamoto's airplane was intercepted and shot down, killing him.
+US military commanders were reluctant to order his assassination, but orders arrived from Washington, and on April 18 Yamamoto's airplane was intercepted and shot down, killing him.
 Japan went into mourning.
-Even in Singapore people were ordered to mourn for one day.
+Even in Singapore, people were ordered to mourn for one day.

 Meanwhile, Tojo's critic, Seigo Nakano, remained under house arrest.
 Pursuing a different kind of spirituality, on October 27 he committed ritual suicide.